 The Thai Massage training center from Master Kong carries “Thai Yoga Massage” in its school and website name.
 The training courses offered are called “Thai Yoga Massage Basic training,” “Thai Yoga Massage Professional training”, and so on.

 To make things a bit more complicated, Kong’s school also offers “Thai Yoga training,” which in this case then is actually Reusi Dat Ton training, the Thai Hermit Ascetic Self-stretching exercises and Yoga.

 Other trainers in Thailand

 On the whole, you will not see the phrase “Thai Yoga Massage” used in Thailand.
-Apart from the training centers mentioned above, it is sometimes mentioned briefly on a school’s or trainer’s website, but this is mostly to generate leads to the school either via Internet Search Engines like Google, or to lure prospective students already on their website.
+Apart from the training centers mentioned above, it is sometimes mentioned briefly on a school’s or trainer’s website, but this is mostly to generate leads to the school or trainer either via Internet Search Engines like Google and Bing, or to lure prospective students who are already visiting their website.

 What you do encounter now and again, are events or retreats organized by foreign Thai Massage teachers offering occasional “Thai Yoga Massage trainings” in Thailand.
 In most cases, these trainings are offered by Sunshine Network Thai Yoga Massage authorized teachers from abroad (usually from Europe).